The temporary impact of permanent employment incentives: Evidence from Italy: Institutional Background

 An additional discussion concerns the implementation of these schemes and their restrictions.
 With the exception of the 2012 extraordinary incentives, the implementation of the incentives has been almost automatic for employers.
 In practice, firms applied the exemptions directly when calculating their social security contributions and reported them through the standard INPS system, later consolidated in their annual tax filings.
-An additional restriction has been introduced since 2017: employers could not benefit from hiring incentives if they had carried out dismissals in the same production unit during the preceding six months.
+An additional restriction was introduced in 2017: employers could not benefit from hiring incentives if they had carried out dismissals in the same production unit within the preceding six months.
 This “anti-layoff” clause was meant to prevent abuses in which subsidized youth hires were immediately offset by terminations of existing staff.

 \hyperref[fig:timeline]{Figure~\ref*{fig:timeline}} summarises the evolution of the incentive schemes over the decade.
 The figure highlights that the 2018 change in the age eligibility threshold is particularly important: for the first time, it created a sharp and unambiguous distinction between eligible and ineligible cohorts for permanent hirings.
 This discontinuity provides clear leverage for causal identification, in contrast to earlier reforms where overlapping policies made it difficult to disentangle the effects of individual measures.